B. Mutlu Sumer: Academic life

 He has coordinated SCARCOST (Scour Around Coastal Structures) (1997-2000) and LIMAS (Liquefaction Around Marine Structures) (2001-2004), two European research programmes financed by the European Community under MAST III, and FP5 programmes, respectively.
 He has also coordinated EPCOAST (Exploitation and Protection of Coastal Zones), a frame research program financed by Danish Technical Research Council (2005-2008); and Seabed Wind Farm Interaction, another frame research program financed by Danish Council for Strategic Research (DSF)/Energy and Environment (2008-2012).
 Further to his role as coordinators of the aforementioned research programmes, he has also participated in many international (EU) and national (Danish) research programmes.

 During his tenure at Technical University of Denmark (1984-2015), B. Mutlu Sumer developed courses such as Marine Structures I (forces on and vibrations of marine structures such as marine pipelines), Marine Structures II (scour around marine structures, and wave-induced liquefaction of marine soils and its impact on marine structures), and Turbulence Theory, among others, supported by his books on these subjects.
-He supervised 22 Ph.D. students, 69 Master's students, and 22 visiting research associates/postdocs.
+He supervised 22 Ph.D. students (at Technical University of Denmark), 65 Master's students (at Technical University of Denmark), 6 Master's students (at Istanbul Technical University) and 22 visiting research associates/postdocs (at Technical University of Denmark).

+Professor Sumer has published over 220 scientific papers.

-He delivered many keynote addresses and invited lectures in scientific meetings, and gave lectures and seminars at universities and other academic institutions in different countries, and published over 200 scientific papers.
+He delivered many keynote addresses and invited lectures in scientific meetings, and gave lectures and seminars at universities and other academic institutions in different countries.

+Professor Sumer has been acting as an Expert in a 4-year (2022-2026) research project funded by NSFC (Natural Science Funding of China) with the title “Full Scale Investigation on Pipeline Scour and Span Shoulder Migration in Seashell and Sand Mixture Seabed”.
+Project’s Principal Investigator is Professor Titi Sui of Hohai University, College of Harbour, Coastal and Offshore Engineering.
+Professor David R. Fuhrman of Technical University of Denmark is also involved as an Expert in the project.
+Professors Sumer’s and Fuhrman’s participations in the project have also been supported by a 2-year (2022-2024) Research Collaboration Agreement, awarded under the scheme “Foreign Talent Introduction Project from The Foreign Experts Bureau of the Ministry of Science and Technology of China.

+Professor Sumer is a member of Board of Trustees of the Istanbul Technical University Development Foundation (2019-date).